mrcesar95/monty/README.md

 # Monty - 0x19.
 C - Stacks, Queues - LIFO, FIFO

-Monty 0.98 is a scripting language that is first compiled into Monty bytecode like Python.
+Monty gitis a scripting language that is first compiled into Monty bytecode like Python.
 It relies on a unique stack with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Requirements